Skip Navigation

 Pitons Management Area

 The Pitons Management Area is the only sight on Saint Lucia which is on the Unesco World Heritage List.
-This 2900 hectares big area near the town of Soufriere includes the Pitons, two volcanic cones rising from the sea at more than 700 meters above it.
+This 2900 hectares big area near the town of Soufriere includes the Pitons, two volcanic cones rising from the sea at more than 700 metres above it.
 They are linked by the Piton Mitan ridge.
 There is a geothermal field with sulphurous fumeroles and hot springs.
 The Marine area includes coral reefs.
 The area has a high biodiversity with 168 species of fish and 60 species of cnidaria, including corals, molluscs and sponges.
 The dominant vegetation is tropical moist forest and subtropical wet forest and there is dry forest and wet elfin woodland on the summits.
 Here you can also find almost 250 different species of plants, of which eight are rare tree species.
 The Gros Piton is home to some 27 bird species (five of them endemic), three indigenous rodents, one opossum, three bats, eight reptiles and three amphibians.

 Malgretout Waterfall